DerenB/Markdown-Notes/ProgrammingNotes/Blender/GameDevNotes.md

 - Left Click where you want to place the Loop Cut
   - Left Click Again where you want the cut to be
   - Right Click if you want it exactly in the middle

+# Sculpting

+- Have to start with a 3D object
+  - Isosphere common starting point
+- Sculpting mode in same menu as Object and Edit

+### Brush

+- Change Brush Size: `F`
+- Remove / Negative Brush: `CTRL + LMB`

+# Modifiers

+- Modifiers are **not** applied until 'Apply' is selected in the drop down

+### Decimate

+- Reduces number of faces in selected object
+- Lower `Ratio` Value = Lower Face Count